MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    Visual Studio opens the project from the repo.

-1. If you have a solution file available, it appears in the **Solutions and Folders**" flyout menu.
+1. If you have a solution file available, it appears in the **Solutions and Folders** flyout menu.
 Select it, and Visual Studio opens your solution.

    :::image type="content" source="./media/open-proj-repo-github-solutions-folders-picker.png" alt-text="Screenshot of the Solution Explorer drop-down list in Visual Studio 2019 version 16.7 and earlier.":::

-   If you don't have a solution file (specifically, an *.sln* file) in your repo, the flyout menu says **No Solutions Found**."
+   If you don't have a solution file (specifically, an *.sln* file) in your repo, the flyout menu says **No Solutions Found**.
 However, you can double-click any file from the folder menu to open it in the Visual Studio editor.

    Start coding!